anand-mayank/Call_history/README.md

 This app will fetch you and show/display the details of Call Log.
 This will show you all details of Call with Appropriate Day, Date and Time of call along with the Contact Number.

+## You can try by installing from bin - content.apk

 Thank You.